Skip links

 Interests for the acquisition of an investment

-If a company acquires a new investment and this acquisition will be financed by loans, the interest can be considered business expenses without limitation.
+If a company acquires a new investment and this acquisition will be financed by loans, the interest can be considered business expenses.

 Starting in 2011 the deduction of interest for acquisition-related loans is restricted to acquisitions of non-group investments.